dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Ignoring Uninteresting Arguments {#ParameterlessExpectations}

-If your test doesn't care about the parameters (it only cares about the number or order of calls), you can often simply omit the parameter list:
+If your test doesn'type care about the parameters (it only cares about the number or order of calls), you can often simply omit the parameter list:

 ```cpp